monterail/guidelines/rails.md

   ```coffee
   $('a').each (index, el) -> carousel.add(index, el)
   ```

 * Use I18n kes instead of plain text in views.
 In order to keep the reusability, the translation strings shouldn’t contain punctuation at their end, because those belong to the very UI.

-* Use attr_accessible instead of attr_protected
+* Use attr_accessible instead of attr_protected.

 * Occasionally run `rails_best_practices` command, and follow the hints.

 * If using `strong_parameters` gem, turn `whitelist_attributes` off, otherwise leave it enabled.

-* Use unicorn server in production
+* Use unicorn server in production.

-* Secure secure token in public projects
+* Secure secure token in public projects.

     Put it in settings.yml on production and generate once during initial setup, change when needed.